nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Editing an exercise: `editex`

-Edits an existing exercise in the application, either with new name, or new calories per rep.
+Edits an existing exercise in the application, either with a new name, or new calories per rep.

 Format: `editex <index> [e/EXERCISE] [c/CALORIES]`